-Do you really want to spend an EXTRA $15,000, and 5 months of your life, with less results than from a Career College?
+Why spend an EXTRA $15,000, and 5 months of your life; get better results than a Career College from Private Instruction!

 - Fast Track to a New Career, or Career Change (Full time Optician, or Part Time)